Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 jQuery Selector Extensions

-It’s important to know that these are not CSS pseudo-classes that are being targeted by jQuery.
-They are called jQuery selector extensions.
+It’s important to note that these are not CSS pseudo-classes being targeted by jQuery.
+Instead, they are known as jQuery selector extensions.

-jQuery selector extensions lets you target HTML elements with simpler keywords.
-Most of them are combinations of multiple normal CSS selectors, which are represented with a single keyword.
+jQuery selector extensions allow you to target HTML elements with simpler keywords.
+Many of these extensions are shorthand for combinations of standard CSS selectors, represented by a single keyword.

 /* Change the font of all input-related HTML elements,